lakenen/view-school/exercises/08-viewer-js/README.md

 ## Your Task

-In this exercise, you'll write a javascript module `view-document.js`:
+In this exercise, you'll write a javascript module `view-document`:
 - export a function that takes two arguments: an Element and string URL
 - when called, the function should create a viewer instance with the given element and asset URL, then `load()` the document and return the viewer instance